Addressing the Opioid Crisis

 With opioid addiction and overdose deaths continuing to rise, our health plans are combating the opioid epidemic through:

-- Care management and utilization training and outreach.
+- Providing care management and utilization training and outreach.

 - Working with our providers to address responsible opioid prescribing.